ultraschemer-microweb/microweb/README.md

 ### 5.2.4.
 Re-creating Login and Logoff calls

-When integrated with KeyCloak, Microweb must follow OpenID rules, and OpenID login process is strictly controlled in what is called __[two factor authentication](https://auth0.com/learn/two-factor-authentication/)__.
+When integrated with KeyCloak, Microweb must follow OpenID rules, and OpenID login process is strictly requires a 2-step login procedure, with the two parties involved in the login/sign-in process.

-The first factor is the `user`.
-The user must authenticate him/herself, to ensure he/she is who he/she says.
+The first party is the `user`.
+The user must authenticate him/herself, to ensure he/she is who he/she says, as the first step.

-The second factor is the application, the `client`.
+The second party is the application, the `client`.
 The application must ensure it is a valid application, and that the user given it permission to access him/her resources and data.

+Do not confuse this two steps with __two factor authentication__, which is a step further in security.

-This README is not about __two factor authentication__, so an explanation about it won't be given here, just a sample implementation.
+This README is not about __two factor authentication__, so an explanation about it won't be given here.

 The first detail we must pay attention is that every OpenID client has two important data: